open-risk/openLGD/README.md

 Intro
 =========================
-**openLGD** is a Python powered library for the statistical estimation of **Credit Risk Loss** (LGD) models.
-It can be used both as standalone library or in a federated learning context where data remain in distinct (separate) servers
+**openLGD** is a Python powered library for the statistical estimation of **Credit Risk Loss** (Also loss-given-default or LGD) models. openLGD can be used both as standalone library or in a federated learning context where data remain in distinct (separate) servers

 ![image](static/federated_models.png)